781flyingdutchman/background_downloader/README.md

 #### Priority

 The `priority` field must be 0 <= priority <= 10 with 0 being the highest priority, and defaults to 5.
 On Desktop and iOS all priority levels are supported.
 On Android, priority levels <5 are handled as 'expedited', and >=5 is handled as a normal task.
-If priority is set to 0 and the task is on Android 14 (API 34) or above, the downloader will use the User Initiated Data Transfer (UIDT) service, which does not have a 9 minute timeout and is less likely to be killed by the OS.
+If priority is set to 0, has an associated notification, and the task is on Android 14 (API 34) or above, the downloader will use the User Initiated Data Transfer (UIDT) service, which does not have a 9 minute timeout and is less likely to be killed by the OS.

 To use the UIDT service on Android 14+, you must add the following to your `AndroidManifest.xml`:
 * The `RUN_USER_INITIATED_JOBS` permission: